 Dietary modification and supplementation

 In order to maintain the skin and hair in a healthy state, a properly balanced diet containing high quality digestible proteins, carbohydrates, fats, minerals and vitamins, as well as enough calories to meet the animal’s energy needs, is required.
-Therefore, treatment may include dietary changes as well as supplementation.
+Therefore, treatment may include dietary changes and/or dietary supplementation.